NotHGM/UniPlateTracker/README.md

 - Home Assistant setup.
 [Home Assistant Official Site](https://www.home-assistant.io/).
 - HTTP server (for hosting the web interface).

+> [!NOTE]
+> This project was tested on Debian 12 Linux using Python version 3.11.2 and pip version 23.0.1, as well as on Windows 11 using Python Version 3.12.1 and pip version 23.2.1.
+It's important to ensure compatibility if using different environments or versions.

 ### Setting Up
 1. Clone the repository:
 ```